 Recently, some states have begun paying family members other than spouses to provide the care necessary to keep an elder at home.
 Although the pay often amounts to less than the caregiver would make at work, it can help with some expenses.
 States have also begun to reimburse home care on the same level that they reimburse institutional care.
 In those states that offer this type of reimbursement, it's very helpful to family caregivers.
-Also determined on a state by state basis is payment for respite care.
+Also determined on a state-by-state basis is payment for respite care.

-To find out about the policies in your state, contact your local representative, your Council on Aging (see Council on Aging or call 800-677-1116 for National Association of Area Agencies on Aging), or your local senior center.
+To find out about the policies in your state, contact your local representative, your Council on Aging (see Council on Aging or call HIDDEN for National Association of Area Agencies on Aging), or your local senior center.
 You can also check the U.S. Administration on Aging's eldercare locator, which will link you to services in your area.

 Legal protections for caregivers

 Under the this act, covered employees (full time, who work for companies employing 50 or more people for 12 months or more) can take up to 12 weeks of leave annually to deal with personal or family medical issues, pregnancy, or adoption.
 While this leave is unpaid, the employee does continue to receive health care benefits.
 And when the leave is over, the employer must give the employee the same or an "equivalent" position, with the same or similar salary, hours, work responsibilities and job security.
 Employees who feel they have been discriminated against can sue for lost wages and other damages, says findlaw.com.

 As the number of caregivers goes up, so does the number of employees affected by this need.
 Increasingly, the courts are protecting workers who claim they are being discriminated against for needing to take time to provide care, either in jobs they already have or when they apply for jobs.
 And some states now allow family caregivers to receive unemployment benefits if they are unable to work certain shifts due to their responsibilities.